Equity-Based Incentive Plans

 - Restricted stock units

-- Profit interests
+- Profits interests

 In addition to values being necessary for the purpose of generally administering an equity plan, there may be both tax and financial reporting implications.
 Under tax rules for compensation, an employee is almost always taxed on the value of shares on the date such shares transfer to the employee.